julia-ha/visual-essays/README.md

 # Sample Essay

+## Domestication of Maize
+Maize domestication is one of the greatest feats of artificial selection and evolution, wherein a weedy plant in Central Mexico was converted through human-mediated selection into the most productive crop in the world.
+<param ve-map
+       title="Approximate timing and location of maize domestication." center="12.684407961343284, -76.70109703556372"
+       zoom="3"
+       show-labels
+       time-dimension
+       time-interval="-8700/900"
+       duration="P10000Y"
+       max-zoom="5"
+       date-format="YYYY"
+       fps="3"
+       fill="#5C6609"
+       auto-play="true">
+<param ve-map-layer geojson
+       url="/Demo_2/spread_of_maize.json">

 ## Image

 _Girl with a Pearl Earring_ (Dutch: Meisje met de parel) is an oil painting by Dutch Golden Age painter Johannes Vermeer,